 Sleepovers are a fun way to spend time with friends.
 Students can sleep over in each other's room on Friday or Saturday night if their request has been granted by boarding staff prior to 9:00pm that evening.
 It is up to the discretion of the boarding staff as to whether sleepovers will be approved.
 Boarding staff members grant sleepover requests based on respectful and co-operative behavior, clean rooms, homework completion, health and wellness of the student, and any other general expectations that need to be considered.
+Requests for sleepovers involving students in a known romantic relationship will not be granted.
 Sleepovers can be cancelled should student's behavior become intolerable for other students or staff.